waseemdev/vscode-flutter.xml-layout/docs/custom-properties.md

 ```

 ### 10. animation
-`animation` can be applied on any widget easily, it uses a modified version of the [animator](https://github.com/GIfatahTH/animator) but without the usage of the [states_rebuilder](https://pub.dev/packages/states_rebuilder).
+`apply-animation` can be applied on any widget easily, it uses a modified version of the [animator](https://github.com/GIfatahTH/animator) but without the usage of the [states_rebuilder](https://pub.dev/packages/states_rebuilder).
-`animation` has these properties:
+`apply-animation` has these properties:
 - `curve`: animation curve.
 - `duration`: the duration of the animation.
 - `autoTrigger`: to determine whether to start the animation at the begining or not.